KartikeySharma/Sudoku/README.md

 # Yet Another Sudoku Solver

-An attempt to solve our friendly neighbourhood Suduko puzzle using constraint satisfaction problem solving techniques.
+An attempt to solve a Suduko puzzle using constraint satisfaction problem solving techniques.

 #### Techniques used:
 1. Constraint Propagation